I think we all can agree the world is going bananas at the moment!

 Not to mention the fact that if you’re in a smaller Latin American city, life mores slower.
 Things are less stressful.
 Relaxing here isn’t a sin.
 If you were caught up in the rat-race back home, you’ll find a much slower pace of life down here.

-You earn an income from abroad (i.e freelancing/investments/social security
+You earn a consistent income from abroad (i.e freelancing/investments/social security

 You’re willing to learn Spanish (or, Portuguese, in the case of Brazil)